MyetteSimpson/MyetteSimpson/README.md

 - 👋 Hi, I’m @MyetteSimpson
-- 👀 I’m interested in cyber security, data science, and artificial intelligence.
+- 👀 I’m interested in projects that can make day to day life easier for the average person using technology.
-- 🌱 I’m currently learning basic machine learning techniques and database system design at Tufts University!
+- 🌱 I’m currently learning a technical program manager in the autonomy space.
 - 💞️ I’m looking to collaborate on information systems projects that specialize in system integration and intelligent feature selection.
 - 📫 How to reach me at myette.simpson@gmail.com